cpske/ISP/review/review-answers.md

    And running multiple apps in one container means that one app can suffer if another app is using all the compute resources.

-   To simplify deployment and make web apps more portable, a more current approach is for web apps to be (almost) completely self-contained.
+   To simplify deployment and make web apps more portable, the current approach is for web apps to be (almost) completely self-contained.
    The web server is included as part of the application.
    For Python apps, include Gunicorn with your app.